-The Board is imposing these sanctions on the basis of its findings that KPMG Netherlands violated PCAOB rules and quality control standards over several years in connection with the Firm's internal training program.
+The Board is imposing these sanctions on the basis of its findings that Hogeboom violated PCAOB Rule 3502, Responsibility Not to Knowingly or Recklessly Contribute to Violations, by directly and substantially contributing to violations by KPMG Accountants N.V. ("KPMG Netherlands" or the "Firm") of PCAOB rules and quality control standards in connection with the Firm's internal training program.